madsstoumann/elements/docs/layout/technical.md

 ---
 ### Set Props
-If `true`, the current intersection-ratio will be applied as CSS Custom Prop `--ratio`
+If `true`, the current intersection-ratio will be applied as CSS Custom Prop `--ratio`, and the intersection-direction is reflected in the `--top`-property, which will be `1` if element is intersecting with the top of the viewport.

 1. false `[empty][default]`
 2. true